FelixOnline/v2/content/articles/2013-10-8-farmers-food-at-the-doorstep.md

 subtitle: >
   Daas Kaluvan proves that quality food exists outside supermarkets
 date: "2013-10-08 11:46:29 +0100"

 # Attributes from Felix Online V1
 id: "3819"
 old_path: /food/3819/farmers-food-at-the-doorstep
 aliases:
  - /food/3819/farmers-food-at-the-doorstep
+imported: true
+comments:
+ - Hello There I discovered your weblog the usage of msn This is an extremely neatly written article I will make sure to bookmark it and return to read more of your helpful info Thanks for the post Ill certainly returnI think Ray was described as a seanosal ranger which I understand is someone who is not there full time but only a few months out of the year Both Anna and her boss were new to the park so neither of them would know RaySteve Also he spent most of the time in the remote cabin where no one who knew the real Ray would run into him  acutane   liability accidents   kings could   effort before   acne any

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true